-Trillion-parameter models are now commonplace, and models with hundreds of trillion parameters are not unheard of Error!
-Reference source not found.
+Trillion-parameter models are now commonplace, and models with hundreds of trillion parameters are not unheard of [11].
 As the complexity of these models and the data on which they operate continue to grow, so also does the need for radically new hardware architectures that go beyond simply increasing throughput and focus on accuracy and latency to meet the needs of active learning with timely feedback.
-Specifically, the differentiation between the self-supervised network core and the network periphery supporting task adaptation provides a unique opportunity for AI hardware architecture co-design.
+Specifically, the differentiation between the self-supervised network core and the network periphery supporting task adaptation provides a unique opportunity for Al hardware architecture co-design.